Guide to the Chaos Map

 For example, some of us will conceptualize relationships by noticing some amount of relational chaos and then working it out quietly within the conceptual domain.
 Caretakers, counselors, and poets often adopt this motion.

 Others will “relationalize” concepts by taking a chaotic conceptual pattern and working it out by trying them within real-world relational patterns.
+Analysts, scientists, and inventors exemplify this motion.

-An arrow motion, represented as a straight line, visualizes shaping and editing chaos to fit cohesively within existing orderly patterns.
 Those of us who use this motion tend to be pragmatists and optimizers who keep one foot firmly entrenched in known patterns and another in newer, chaotic patterns with a core drive to make them all fit together in a way that “makes sense” or is as it “should be.”
-If someone’s needed to create or follow through on a 1-2-3 type of sequence relationally (e.g., driving a sale to close or social planning) or conceptually (e.g., accounting or systematic theology), we're the right person for the job.
+If someone’s needed to create or follow through on a 1-2-3 type of sequence relationally (e.g., driving a sale to close or social planning) or conceptually (e.g., accounting or systematic theology), we’re the right person for the job.

-Those who use an arrow motion tend to come across as more traditional than a if we prefered a spiral motion.
+Those who use an arrow motion tend to come across as more traditional than if we preferred a spiral motion.
 On the chaos side of the map, we’ll respect tradition enough to optimize it with new ideas.
 On the order side, we’ll value it enough to try and preserve it, fighting off the entropy or chaos that might destroy it.

 While we can explore some amount of chaos like anyone else, we’re prone to be continually looking back over our shoulder at the existing order to see where the new pattern might fit.
-Because of this, the order we create tends to be more readily adoptable but perhaps not as original than if we used a spiral motion.
+Because of this, the order we create tends to be more readily adoptable but perhaps not as original as if we used a spiral motion.

-spiral motion, rendered by a spiral line, represents a preference for expansively or thoroughly navigating patterns without getting too distracted by how they may or may not connect with known, orderly patterns.
+A spiral motion, rendered by a spiral line, represents a preference for expansively or thoroughly navigating patterns without getting too distracted by how they may or may not connect with known, orderly patterns.

-The spiral motion has the advantage of tuning out everything except for what's currently sparked our attention.
-This makes us them very flexible towards most everything and strangely rigid about whatever we're focused on or have already mapped.
+The spiral motion has the advantage of tuning out everything except for what’s currently sparked our attention.
+This makes us very flexible towards most everything and strangely rigid about whatever we’re focused on or have already mapped.

 Those of us who use the spiral motion aren’t traditional because tradition requires following the established, well-tested patterns formed in past generations.

 A spiral on the chaos side of a map excels at mapping a landscape for new discovery and is used by the most brilliant inventors, nutty professors, and cult-like gurus.
 On the order side, the spiral motion is unmatched at quickly navigating a seemingly random set of established — but unrelated — patterns with uncanny speed and precision, exemplified by emergency workers, day traders, mechanics, police, and event hosts.
-A spiral motion within the traditional order enables using it with precision, but not following it like a script which leads to unsystematic – but often surprisingly effective – thinking or action.
+A spiral motion within the traditional order enables using it with precision, but not following it like a script, which leads to unsystematic – but often surprisingly effective – thinking or action.

 A spiral motion in the middle is confusing.
 It has a unique ability to jump between highly practical, routine concerns and insightful, unexpected possibilities without missing a beat.

-The spiral motion's less systematic approach and willingness to throw away work means that many of the patterns people who use it create or use don’t necessarily build upon or even connect to the existing order.
-Relationships with us may seem sporadic, projects may get left unfinished, and we'll probably show up late.
-In exchange, our ability to tune out all existing patterns outside of our current orbit helps us navigate whatever part of the map they’re in with a strange mix of speed, flexibility, and precision.
+The spiral motion’s less systematic approach and willingness to throw away work means that many of the patterns people who use it create or use don’t necessarily build upon or even connect to the existing order.
+Relationships with us may seem sporadic, projects may get left unfinished, and we’ll probably show up late.
+In exchange, our ability to tune out all existing patterns outside of our current orbit helps us navigate whatever part of the map we’re in with a strange mix of speed, flexibility, and precision.

 Our gravity point, resolution point, & natural motion locate our optimal place